MihirR23/Aerospace_Digital_Twin/_posts/2026-01-27-change-of-plan.md

 - Create joints to simulate blocker door deployment
 - Begin testing the deployment kinematics

-This pivot from building from scratch to leveraging existing professional models means I can now focus my energy where it matters most: the PLC control logic, OPC UA integration, and Random Forest fault detection that form the core contribution of this project.
+This pivot from building from scratch to leveraging existing professional models means I can now focus my energy where it matters most: the PLC control logic, OPC UA integration and Random Forest fault detection that form the core contribution of this project.

 ---